denkwerk/npm-dw-styleguide/README.md

         --template-src-body-start-code   Content(iframe)-Template: Code block at the start of document body --template-src-body-end-code     Content(iframe)-Template: Code block at the end of document body

-        --template-styleguide-stylesheet  Styleguide-Template: The styleguide css

-        --templates-path    The root of the iframe content template file --templates-path    The root of the template files
+        --template-path     The root of the iframe content template file --templates-path    The root of the template files

         --full-template     The template file for the full styleguide page